meeki007/FoundryVTT-Server-HowTo/README.md

 ```
 <br>

-While where here might as well update npm
+While we are here might as well update npm
 In terminal:
 ```
 $ sudo npm install -g npm